Scales: Metric scales

-We first give a few basic properties of scales that would allow to compare them.
-Since both packing and Hausdorff scales are defined via measures, they both are countable stable as shown in the following: \begin{lemma}[Countable stability] Let $ (X,d)$ be a metric space.
-Let $I $ be a countable set and $(E_i)_{i\ge 1}$ a covering of $ X$, then for any scaling $ \Psi$:
+We first give a few basic properties of scales that would allow us to compare them.
+Since both packing and Hausdorff scales are defined via measures, they both are $\sigma$-stable as shown in the following: \begin{lemma} Let $ (X,d)$ be a metric space.
+Let $I $ be a countable set and $(E_i)_{i \in I}$ a covering of $ X$, then for any scaling $ \Scl$: